-- ACORN: The Australian Cybercrime Online Reporting Network.
+- Reporting: ACORN The Australian Cybercrime Online Reporting Network.
 This is an national policing initiative that allows cybercrime victims to easily and instantly report cases of criminal activity online, as well as providing information on how to avoid falling victim to cyber criminals.

-- Websites such as www.romancescams.org running open Chat forums.
+- Websites: Sites such as www.romancescams.org running open Chat forums.
 See also Facebook pages. [make sure you are not logged in under your own name]

-- Police organisations running support groups, as in Queensland Australia, and WA.
+- Support Groups: Police organisations running support groups, as in Queensland Australia, and WA.

 - Books: such as:

 Some of the organisations I have known about appear below.
 There may be more as this list is not exhaustive.

 For your local response agencies, I suggest you Google or web search the topic ‘internet dating scam’ or ‘internet romance scam’.

 |Scamwatch||Australian Government website on all types of scams http://www.scamwatch.gov.au/ .
 See content under Dating and Romance Scams.
 This is part of the ACCC.|